jensweigele/ioBroker.yahka/README.md

 - Remove: `del bonjoursdksetup.exe`
 - Set: `set BONJOUR_SDK_HOME=C:\Program Files\Bonjour SDK`

-And after that install yahka adapter.
+And after that, install yahka adapter.

 ## Some words about HomeKit
 The architecture of HomeKit is as follows: